lemlac/mulem/docs/reference.md

 ### Inheritance and Visibility

 Even though structs cannot be extended the usual way, they can **inherit** from other structs using the `inherit` keyword.
 This works similarly to **importing.** It marks members that map to members of another struct, making conversion possible.
-It follows the same convention for pattern matching like destructuring. *(See [Destructuring](#destructuring).)* The struct being inherited must not be `@opaque` or else it's a compile-time error. *(See [Decorators](#decorators) for more information on available decorators.)*
+It follows the same convention for pattern matching like destructuring. *(See [Destructuring](#destructuring).)*

 ```
 Vector2 :: struct =